oVirt/ovirt-site/source/release/3.6/index.html.md

 For a detailed description of the above features and a complete list of the features included in this release please see [oVirt 3.6 features list](http://www.ovirt.org/Category:OVirt_3.6_Feature)

+Please note that All-In-One setup is now deprecated in 3.6 and will be dropped in 4.0.
+You're strongly encouraged to use Hosted Engine setup instead of All-In-One.

 ### Known Issues

 *   Use SELinux Permissive mode in order to avoid denials using VDSM and Gluster